Playbuzz unveils a new editor for writing articles chock full of interactive content

 When the company’s “chief storyteller” Shachar Orren demonstrated the new platform for me, she said the goal is for “your whole article to be engaging and interactive,” rather than just creating a regular article and adding one or two interactive pieces.

-And while polls and quizzes are often conflated with the clickbait and fluff, Orren said they can be used to illustrate more serious news, too.
+And while polls and quizzes are often conflated with clickbait and fluff, Orren said they can be used to illustrate more serious news, too.

 “The Huffington Post is using this every week to make the hardcore news topics of that week accessible to a millennial audience,” she said.

-For example, HuffPost (which, like TechCrunch, is owned by Verizon/Oath) used the Storytelling platform to publish a humor piece around back-and-forth messages between President Trump and the House GOP, and it combine a variety of formats to try to explain the U.K. election to Americans.
+For example, HuffPost (which, like TechCrunch, is owned by Verizon/Oath) used the Storytelling platform to publish a humor piece around back-and-forth messages between President Trump and the House GOP, and it combined a variety of formats to try to explain the U.K. election to Americans.

 Eventually, Playbuzz hopes to move all publishers to the Storytelling platform, though Oren said they’ll still be able to create individual widgets if they want.